 The evening before you start your trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/14p.
 Your team of porters will carry your duffle bag for you, together with the food and camping gear.
 It’s important to be aware, that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
 During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.

 The trail is certainly not easy but you do not need to be an athlete or a trekking expert to complete it.
 Fitness is naturally important for the trek, and obviously the more fit you are the more you will enjoy the trail and the more chance you will have to take in the scenery and appreciate the Inca ruins dotted along the way.
 If you do not exercise regularly, it is advisable to do extra walking, hiking or some kind of aerobic activity in the months leading up to your trip.
-This trek is from moderate to difficult level.
+The difficulty level of the trek is moderate to challenging.

 Absolutely!!
 Included in the package and on the last day we will drop you at your hotel!
 If you have booked your hotel in the Sacred Valley like Ollantaytambo or Urubamba, we will drop you there too!
 If you spend the night at Ollantaytambo before the trek, for sure we wil pick you up there!